fmu2/3d_photo_stylization/README.md

 python test_ldi_model.py -n {job_name} -g {gpu_id} -ldi {ldi_path} -cam {cam_motion} -x {x_bound} -y {y_bound} -z {z_bound} -f {num_frames}
 ```

+When input image size exceeds 448, use the `-pc` option to re-scale the point cloud.
+For example, if the input image is 1080 x 720, add `-pc 2` to the command above for better result.

 Note that this is an intermediate step of our style transfer pipeline and is not optimized for synthesis quality.
 Running this code will also generate the raw point cloud rendering (see above) for reference.
 The output videos may be found at `test/out/ldi_model/{job_name}_{cam_motion}`.

 - style transfer